 Weekend in the Berkshires

-Thinking about a weekend trip to the Berkshires?
-We’ve put together a sample itinerary featuring Massachusetts history, scenic vistas, and a cozy inn.
+Want to get away for the weekend?
+We’ve arranged a sample itinerary in the Berkshires featuring history, scenic vistas, and a cozy inn.

 Naumkeag